SPIE Student Member awards

 • Technical dissemination — technical activities such as company visits, research programs, symposiums, technical presentations, speaker series, and training courses.

-• Engaging, retaining, and growing membership — programs such as awards, alumni engagement, welcome activities for new members, and volunteer recognition; initiatives to grow the student chapter; and initiatives to support the student-to-professional conversion.
+• Engaging, retaining, and growing membership — programs such as awards, alumni engagement, welcome activities for new members, and volunteer recognition.
+Also, initiatives to grow the Student Chapter and to support the student-to-professional conversion.

 • Operations and planning — development of annual goals, strategies to engage current members, communications, and promotional campaigns, etc.

-Congratulations to the SPIE Student Chapter at Mexico's Instituto Nacional de Astrofisica, Óptica y Electrónica (INAOE) for earning the first-ever Presidential Award for Outstanding Student Chapter in 2022.
+The SPIE Student Chapter at Instituto Nacional de Astrofisica, Óptica y Electrónica (INAOE) in Tonantzintla, Puebla, Mexico, earned the first-ever Presidential Award for Outstanding Student Chapter in 2022.
+Read the full press release.